-Return your completed Internship Learning Contract and the Responsibilities Agreement to Renee Hampton, experiential learning coordinator, in the Kolderie Center, RBAC 164.
+Return your completed Internship Learning Contract and the Responsibilities Agreement to Kim Severance, Director of Career Services, in the Kolderie Center, RBAC 164.

 INTERNSHIP EXPECTATIONS

 An internship is considered a professional work experience suitable for inclusion in a professional résumé.
 Therefore student interns representing Cottey College are expected to conduct themselves in a manner appropriate to the internship position.
 A few of these expectations are listed below.